sciactive/pulverize/README.md

 * keepTempFiles defaults to false.
 When true, the frame range renders and the FFMPEG input script won't be deleted.
 * displayStdErr defaults to false.
 When true, StdErr stream from the blender processes will be displayed along with the Pulverize progress indicator.
 FFMPEG will also show warnings, not just errors.

+### There's now a Python version, pulverize.py, available for use (Thanks, jpwarren!):
+Some differences from pulverize.php:

+It uses argparse to make it easy to add new commandline arguments

+    -w or --workers option to specify how many processes you want to use for rendering.
+Default value is the same as pulverize.php.
+    --dry-run option to test things without actually rendering or concatenating --render-only option to just do the render of tempfiles, but not the concat --concat-only option to concat, but skip the render stage

+It doesn't show progress of the rendering subprocesses, so if you want that, best to use pulverize.php instead.

 ## Why is it PHP?
 Cause PHP is a badass scripting language.
 Also, I don't know Python.